About BCMUD : BCMUD History

 What is a MUD?

-Municipal Utility Districts (MUDs) are one type of special district allowed by Texas law that functions as an independent, limited government.
-These special districts are governed by a Board of elected district residents and property owners and have responsibility for providing water, wastewater and drainage services as well as parks and recreation.
-A MUD lying in an ETJ of a city can be annexed by that city subject to certain provisions and requirements in the state law.
+Municipal Utility Districts (MUDs) are a type of special district allowed by Texas law that function as a independent, limited governments.
+MUDs are governed by a board of elected district residents and property owners and are responsible for providing water, wastewater, and drainage services, as well as parks and recreation.
+A MUD that is situated in a city's ETJ may be annexed by that city subject to certain provisions and requirements in the state law.

 Water Service

-Through the years, Brushy Creek Municipal Utility District has provided water service from both groundwater wells and water purchased from the City of Round Rock.
-The District now treats raw water from Lake Georgetown and its own groundwater wells with advanced membrane filtration technology at the District Water Facility located on Sam Bass Road.
+Through the years, Brushy Creek Municipal Utility District has provided water service from groundwater wells and water purchased from the City of Round Rock.
+Through advanced membrane filtration technology at the District Water Facility located on Sam Bass Road, the District now treats raw water from Lake Georgetown and its own groundwater wells.

 Wastewater Service

-Brushy Creek Municipal Utility District's wastewater is treated by the Brushy Creek Regional Wastewater Treatment Plant owned by the cities of Round Rock, Austin, and Cedar Park.
-The District previously operated wastewater treatment plants located in both the North and South portions of the District.
+Brushy Creek Municipal Utility District's wastewater is treated by the Brushy Creek Regional Wastewater Treatment Plant, which is owned by the cities of Round Rock, Austin, and Cedar Park.
+The District previously operated wastewater treatment plants located in the North and South portions of the District.

 Parks and Recreation